William Fleming High School: Academics

 In 2009, the credibility of William Fleming's faculty and institution at large were challenged when some of the assistant principals, under the direction of head principal Susan Willis, manipulated 30 schedules of special education students to prevent them from taking the SOLs.
 The state-mandated exams test student's abilities in mathematics, English, and science to ensure that the curriculum of the school aligns with what the state believes the students should be learning.
 Thus, by preventing certain students from taking the tests, it increased the overall scores of the school.
 This infringement made the local and state news, making a spectacle of William Fleming.
 As a result, Willis was given paid leave and the assistant principals who worked in conjunction with her were fired.
 Since the dilemma Fleming has struggled to maintain its accreditation with regard to its SOLs, and was at risk of losing it during the school year 2010-2011 after being audited by the state of Virginia.

-Athletics and extracurricular activities
+Athletics

 William Fleming High School is a member of the Virginia High School League and competes in the 4A competition within conference 24 and the Blue Ridge District.
 Fleming formerly competed in the now defunct Group AAA Roanoke Valley District and the AA Blue Ridge District.
 William Fleming won the Group AA state title in men's basketball in 2007, and also captured two titles in the 1950s.
 In 1985, Fleming won the Group AAA state championship in men's outdoor track.
 The Colonels have two state runner-up finishes in men's AAA basketball and in AAA and AA football over the past 15 years.

 William Fleming offers the following sports: